puffscoin/web3.js/docs/web3-puffs-ens.rst

     web3.puffs.ens.getContenthash(ENSName, [callback]);

-Returns the contenthash associated with an Ens node. `contenthash` encoding is defined in [EIP1577](http://eips.ethereum.org/EIPS/eip-1577)
+Returns the contenthash associated with an Ens node.
 ----------
 Parameters
 ----------